maria-rahman-mila/Assignment-codes/README.md

 7.Its a table whhich containing data(band name,wavvelength,pixel, description) of 3 satelites.here is the link [Data table](https://github.com/maria-rahman-mila/Assignment-codes/blob/main/satelite data.pdf)

-8.Here is te link of an image showing the boundary of Bangladesh https://github.com/maria-rahman-mila/Assignment-codes/blob/main/Boundary%20of%20bgd.png
+8.Here is the link of an image showing the Boundary of Bangladesh [Boundary of BGD](https://github.com/maria-rahman-mila/Assignment-codes/blob/main/Boundary )